 What is On-Page SEO?

 If you do not know the basics, it becomes quite challenging to secure top positions for your competitive key phrases even when you have an excellent PR and outreach campaign and a fantastic link profile.
 Some of the factors that are relevant for both search engines and readers include:

 Some of the ideal practices you should take advantage of include: making sure that it is less than 100 characters in length, the words should be separated by dashes or hyphens, the URL should not include more than subdirectories and all E-commerce sites need to have product numbers or append tracking at the end of the URLs.

-For on-page SEO you can also benefit from Authorship Markup which normally results in the authors Google + profile image being displayed within the search results next to the search result.
+For on-page SEO you can also benefit from Authorship Markup which normally results in the authors’ Google + profile image is displayed within the search results next to the search result.
 Studies have shown that this helps to draw the eye of the audience encouraging more clicks.

-A blog that has incredible content and is constantly updated
+A Blog that has Incredible Content and is Constantly Updated

-Nowadays, however, they come in handy for on page SEO and it is something that you should really think about if you want to succeed.
-Research has shown that you can benefit from more than 50% increase in Google organic search traffic simply by publishing a high quality blog that offers invaluable insight and has custom images.
+Nowadays, however, they come in handy for on-page SEO and it is something that you should really think about if you want to succeed.
+Research has shown that you can benefit from more than 50% increase in Google organic search traffic simply by publishing a high-quality blog that offers invaluable insight and has custom images.

 Each page needs to have only 1 H1 tag.
 This is used to indicate the main topic of the page and it should also be the first element on the page.
 Often, the H1 tag becomes the title tag automatically depending on the custom SEO plugins that have been installed and the CMS software that you are using.

 You need to make sure that your title tag is enticing enough for people to want to click on it.
 This means that it should include your keyword placed in a strategic and natural manner.
 It helps to use the company name as part of the title tag on the home page.

 Bottom line is that your keywords and topic need to be identified clearly in your content, header, URLs and image tags.
-You also need to come up with top notch content to have a good foundation of on page SEO to ensure the best possible organic search rankings.
+You also need to come up with top-notch content to have a good foundation of on-page SEO to ensure the best possible organic search rankings.